youandvern/encomp-docs/source/get_started.rst

 From here, the app is your oyster!
 Create any templates you can imagine and use them for every project that comes your way.

-If want to dive deeper and learn more about using Encomp, we have a number of helpful resources listed below.
+If want to dive deeper and learn more about using Efficalc, we have a number of helpful resources listed below.
 If at any point you want to contact us or give some feedback, we would love to hear from you.
 We can be contacted through the contact form on the site or by email at team@encompapp.com.